Current Projects

 Street Literature from Ballads to BLAST (book chapter)

-I was invited to contribute this chapter to the Cambridge History of the Literature of London, Vol. 2: 1660-1914, ed.
-Nicholas Daly and Thomas Keymer (Cambridge UP, 2027).
+Forthcoming in the Cambridge History of the Literature of London, Vol. 2: 1660-1914, ed.
+Nicholas Daly and Thomas Keymer (Cambridge UP).

 McLuhan’s Women (book project)